 For those that are new to the world of Scotch whisky it can seem a daunting task to keep up with all that is going on or to decide on which flavour and style of whisky to take a chance on.

 Here at World Whisky Day we thought we’d make that decision a little easier.
-Ambassador Aly Mather’s has compiled a list of recommended Scotch whiskies based on what you might already consider your favourite tipple.
-What better way to get into Scotch than finding a range of flavours that you already know and love?
+Ambassador Aly Mather’s has compiled a list of recommended Scotch whiskies based on drinks you already enjoy.
+What better way to get into Scotch than finding a range of your favourite, familiar flavours?

 Which whisky to try if you usually drink beer

 Glenfiddich IPA Cask: Experimental Series.
 The pairing of a beer and a whisky is age old.
 But what if you’re a beer drinker that is looking for a whisky to drink on its own?
 The masterminds at Glenfiddich thought the same thing, which is why they released this expression.
 It’s spent time maturing in casks which previously held a hoppy IPA.
 Such a finishing period has given an already smooth whisky a crisp, citrus flavour profile with earthy hints of fresh hops and a malty sweetness.

 Which whisky to drink if you like rum

 Arran Single Malt: The Bothy Quarter Cask.
 Whether you are into white, golden or dark rum it’s safe to assume that you have a sweet tooth.
 How about a Scotch whisky that delivers in sweetness too?
 Arran’s Bothy Quarter Cask uses the same American oak as many rum producers to impart strong vanilla and honey flavours into its spirit.
 Their casks are also a quarter of the size of a standard barrels.
 More interaction between oak and liquid means greater sweetness.
 And for those of you who are partial to a navy-strength nip of grog, this single malt clocks in at over 50 per cent ABV, giving you that lovely warming feeling on the way down.